eukras/job-matcher-jc7845s6lk/README.md

 * `main.py` performs the given matching challenge of 10 jobs and 10 job seekers in ~80ms, producing 49 matches.
 * It matches jobs and job_seeker files of 10,000 lines each in ~15s, producing ~4,000,000 matches.
-* Two matching strategies were implemented, naivce and preemptive, and found to perform about the same.
+* Two matching strategies were implemented, naive and preemptive, and found to perform about the same.
 * If we can discard matches under 50%, however, the preemptive matching strategy can cut this time to 8-9s.